Making overpayments - Heliodor

 Make a lump sum overpayment on your mortgage using Self-Serve

-If you have a mortgage with us, you can make a lump sum overpayment of up to £10,000 by debit card using our secure online Self-Serve system.
+If you have a mortgage with us, you can make a lump sum overpayment by debit card using our secure online Self-Serve system.
 You can find out more about using Self-Serve here.

 Please think carefully before you make a lump sum overpayment on your mortgage.
 Depending on your terms & conditions, you might not be able to ask for the overpayment back or request any additional borrowing from us in future.